 A representative bulk sample has been tested for its maximum dry density and optimum moisture content.
-The results have been obtained using the Modified Proctor procedure, per ASTM D-1557 and are presented on Plate C-9 in Appendix C of this report.
-This test is generally used to compare the in-situ densities of undisturbed field samples, and for later compaction testing.
+The results have been obtained using the Modified Proctor procedure, per ASTM D-1557.
+These tests are generally used to compare the in-situ densities of undisturbed field samples, and for later compaction testing.
 Additional testing of other soil types or soil mixes may be necessary at a later date.
+The result of this testing is plotted on Plate C-9 in Appendix C of this report.